siacus/flourishing-i-challenge/README.md

 * Gao, Y., Iacus, S. M., & Porro, G. (2023).
 Social media data for urban well-being indices.
 Journal of Data Science, 21(1), 69–89. https://doi.org/10.6339/23-JDS1297
 * Chai, Y., Kakkar, D., Palacios, J. et al. Twitter Sentiment Geographical Index Dataset.
 Sci Data 10, 684 (2023). https://doi.org/10.1038/s41597-023-02572-7

+## Acknowledgements

+We would like to thank the I-GUIDE team for the opportunity to participate in this challenge.
+Special thanks to the following members of the I-GUIDE team for their continuous support and guidance throughout the project: Diana Sackton, Shaowen Wang, Anand Padmanabhan, Rajesh Kalyanam, Noah S. Oller Smith, and Nattapon Jaroenchai.
+We also like to acknowledge the Harvard FASRC team, especially Paul Edmon, for providing the additional computing resources essential to this work.
+Finally, we would like to thank Parag Khanna from AlphaGeo for generously sharing the county-level resilience indicator data for the United States.